YourBestDream/LFA-Labs/raports/1Lab1_raport.md

             print("String cannot be obtained from the grammar.") return False
     ```
-Also we have a "construction point" where veerything is being collected - main.py file.
+Also we have a "construction point" where veerything is being collected - `main.py` file.
 There you can choose the option to perform:
     * Generate the strings
-    * Check if string beongs to grammar
+    * Check if string belongs to grammar
 ```python
 from classes.Automata import Automata